maryawood/maryawood.github.io/experience.md

 _Research Associate, January 2018 – December 2020_

 I was the primary developer and data analyst for the team of an early career Principal Investigator, giving me the opportunity to take the lead on study design, independently learn analysis techniques for new projects, and coordinate with graduate students to help support their work in addition to my own.
--	Developed and benchmarked open-source, extensively unit-tested, pip installable python software for neoepitope prediction, and mentored college and high school interns in development projects for incorporation into the software package.
+-	Developed and benchmarked open-source, extensively unit-tested, pip installable Python software for neoepitope prediction, and mentored student interns in contributing new features to the package
 -	Trained random forest and support vector machine models using sklearn to aid in the prediction of immunotherapy outcomes by characterizing proteasomal cleavage sites based on protein sequence context
--	Analyzed publicly available sequencing data from a meta-cohort of cancer patients to identify genomic predictors of response to immune checkpoint inhibitor treatment, demonstrating that commonly relied upon bulk metrics such as tumor mutational burden are only weak predictors of immunotherapy response
+-	Analyzed large-scale sequencing datasets from cancer patients to identify predictors of response to immunotherapy, demonstrating the limitations of traditional metrics such as tumor mutational burden
--	Fluently used state of the art genomics software, personalized python scripts, R-based statistical analysis, bash scripting, and job scheduling for parallel computing

 **Oregon Health and Science University, Portland, OR**